-Taking the time to learn candlestick patterns is one of the best uses of time for any trader.
+Taking the time to learn candlestick patterns is one of the best first steps for any trader.
 Once you learn the patterns, they will stay with you forever.
-However, before you go out and spend a lot of time memorizing patterns, understand there are some patterns which provide little useful information because the signals they indicate are inconsistent at best.
+However, before you go out and spend a lot of time memorizing them, understand some patterns that provide little useful information because the signals they indicate are inconsistent at best.

 Harami, in Japanese, means "pregnant," and it is the shape the candle reflects on a chart because the second candle of the pattern is completely inside the first day's candle.
 The Harami pattern is listed as a reversal formation and suggests the preceding trend is reversing and trading in the opposite direction.